akeneo/pim-api-docs/content/apps/catalogs.md

 3. Go to the `Product mapping` tab
 4. Fill in the mapping and enable the catalog using the `Enable catalog` button in the catalog header

 We use your product mapping schema to display a screen where your users will configure their catalog.
-Here is how we use the JSON schema data:
+Here is an example of an interface displayed using a JSON schema:

 <!-- TODO screenshot with helpers -->